Last updated: Thu Oct 17 16:41:22 2024

 This module is designed to teach students the basic skills needed to conduct quantitative research in R. This module covers basic data skills, data tidying, plotting data, and analysing datasets in R. This is not meant to be a comprehensive guide to R (such a thing would be almost impossible!).
 Rather, this module is designed to be a gentle introduction to R, cover statistical techniques that are common in psychological research, and provide a solid base where you can investigate advanced techniques on your own.
-This website contains weekly workbooks designed to reinforce materials presented in lectures and demonstrations.
+This website contains material covered in the demonstrations of the module.
 Weekly exercises are also provided that are designed for you to practice your R skills, and introduce new concepts for students looking for an additional challenge.

 Syllabus